 Volubilis or “Walili” in the Berber language, is one of Morocco’s best-preserved Berber-Roman ruins.
 Located between the Imperial Cities of Fez and Meknes, on a fertile plain surrounded by wheat fields.
-Established before the Christian Era, at a time when the area was part of Mauretania, Volubilis was considered the administrative centre of the Mauretania kingdom, and also one of the most remote cities within the Roman Empire, located in the far southwestern region.
+Established before the Christian Era, at a time when the area was part of Mauretania, Volubilis was considered the administrative center of the Mauretania kingdom, and also one of the most remote cities within the Roman Empire, located in the far southwestern region.

 While the city continued to grow well, into the second and third centuries AD, when the majority of the buildings still visible were built, it is believed that the 42-hectare walled city was once home to 20,000 residents.
 With wealth generated from local olive production, many grand residences, complete with stunning mosaic tile work, were constructed (and still visible and intact to this day, despite being open to the elements) as were public hammams, triumphal arches, and parliament buildings.